 Dogs and kids go together like peanut butter and jelly or cookies and milk.
-But beyond providing companionship, dogs provide health benefits for children that range from boosting their immune and cardiovascular systems to reducing stress and improving their self-esteem.
+But beyond providing companionship, dogs provide health benefits for children, ranging from boosting their immune and cardiovascular systems to reducing stress and improving their self-esteem.

-A variety of studies show the physical benefits of having a dog, which include improving the child’s immune system, reducing the risk of developing asthma and encouraging physical activity, which boosts heart health and reduces the risk of obesity.
+A variety of studies show the physical benefits of having a family dog, including improving the child’s immune system, reducing the risk of developing asthma, and encouraging physical activity, which boosts heart health and reduces the risk of obesity.

 But parents shouldn’t discount the fact that dogs also provide emotional health benefits.